atp-team/anemone/documentation/HowToPrintAnemoneTentacleCase.md

 > Anemone Tentacle case is in fact the very **first 3D printed Arduino YÚN case which is using the Arduino TFT Display** in the world!
 An it can be used even outside of the Anemone Platform.
 Feel free to use it even for your other projects ;).

-Anemone Tentacle case looks is shown on the following images.
+Anemone Tentacle case is shown on the following images.

 #### Wired